Banno/polymer-webpack-loader/README.md

 },
 {
   test: /\.html$/,
-  loader: 'component-loader'
+  loader: 'polymer-loader'
 }
 ```
-This would expose your index.html file to the component-loader based on the process used by the html-loader.
-In this case you would need to exclude your html file from the component-loader or look for other ways to avoid this conflict.
+This would expose your index.html file to the polymer-loader based on the process used by the html-loader.
+In this case you would need to exclude your html file from the polymer-loader or look for other ways to avoid this conflict.
 See: [html-webpack-plugin template options](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md)